ChromeUniverse/Personal-website/posts/freelancing.md

 The age-old question of "am I actually good enough to do X" usually stems from self-doubt rather than someone else actually questioning your abilities, especially when you're starting out - unless, of course, you're  actually convincing clients you've got what it takes to get the job done, but you're not even going to get to that point if you don't believe in yourself to begin with.

 Now, being confident in your skills is important.
 But there's no point in dreaming of working as a freelance full-stack web developer extraordinaire when you can't even build a basic portfolio page.
-Keeping your expectations in check with your real-world skills will help you avoid frustrations down the line, define which services you're better fit to sell, and most important of all, reveal your technical and/or professional weaknesses so you can addresss them.
+Keeping your expectations in check with your real-world skills will help you avoid frustrations down the line, define which services you're better fit to sell, and most important of all, reveal your technical and/or professional weaknesses so you can address them.

 ### What the heck does "being successful" mean anyway?